 Being able to dye Easter Eggs is always a lot of fun.
 Since it’s that time of year to start thinking about how to dye Easter Eggs, why not create a learning lesson out of it as well?
 This Fizzy Egg Dyeing Science Experiment is the best way to dye Easter Eggs and is so much fun!

-Fizzy Egg Dyeing Science Experiment – The Best Way To Dye Easter Eggs
+Fizzy Egg Dyeing Science Experiment

 Anytime we can combine STEM learning and fun, we know it’s going to be great!
 We’re pretty obsessed with making things fizz in our house and this cool way to dye Easter eggs proves that.

-This is a simple and fun Easter egg science activity that is great for all various ages.
+This is a simple and fun Easter egg science activity that is great for all ages.
 Just gather up the simple supplies listed below to get started on this baking soda science experiment fun!

 Be certain to check out our other fun Fizzy Science Experiment as well!